 The primary challenge for parents during this time is to balance the demands of compliance with the allowance for free exploration.

-To protect their children, parents must start using discipline, control, and limit setting to restrict toddlers’ mobility.
-Therefore, parenting a temperamentally difficult toddler is particularly challenging.
+To protect their children, parents think that they must start using harsh discipline, control, and limit setting to restrict toddlers’ mobility.
+Therefore, parenting a temperamentally demanding toddler poses difficult challenges.

 A child’s temperament can influence the parent-child relationship problems.
-A child with a difficult temperament often shows emotion dysregulation, which is more likely to provoke harsh parenting responses6.
+A child with a difficult temperament often shows emotion dysregulation, which is more likely to provoke harsh parenting responses8.

 The more behavioral difficulties a child has, the more coercive, controlling, and negative the parent’s response will be, which, in turn, stimulates the child’s aggression, resulting in the coercive cycle.

-Noncompliance and aggression are common in early childhood, but ineffective parenting can lead to an increase in conflict, which is a breeding ground for oppositional behavior8.
+Noncompliance and aggression are common in early childhood, but ineffective parenting can lead to an increase in conflict, which is a breeding ground for oppositional behavior9.
+Conduct problems often develop in families where coercive interactions are common.

-When parents are hostile, they model poor emotion regulation and do not teach their children how to interact with their peers cooperatively and socially10.
+When parents are hostile, they model poor emotion regulation and do not teach their children how to interact with their peers cooperatively and socially13.
+Children who cannot regulate negative emotional arousal are likely to experience social problems with peers in school14.

-Problem behaviors that have been formed at home are usually maintained at school by coercive exchanges with peers11.
+Problem behaviors that have been formed at home are usually maintained at school by coercive exchanges with peers15.
+Children with antisocial behavior and poor social skills are often rejected by their normal peers, leading them to drift to deviant peers who reinforce their conduct problems.

-The development of conduct problems in early childhood often leads to more serious delinquent3 and criminal behaviors12 later in life.
-Researchers have also found a strong correlation between coercive parenting and subsequent early arrest13,14.
+The development of conduct problems in early childhood often leads to more serious delinquent4 and criminal behaviors16 later in life.
+Researchers have also found a strong correlation between coercive parenting and subsequent early arrest17,18.

 Breaking The Coercive Cycle